 Build a Machine Learning Web App with Streamlit and Python.

-Build your first machine learning web app with the Streamlit library in Python.
-By the end of this project, you are going to get comfortable with using Python and Streamlit to build beautiful and interactive web apps with zero web development experience!
+Python.
+By the end of this project, you are going to get comfortable with using

 Support Vector Machine (SVM): A Support Vector Machine (SVM) is a discriminative classifier formally defined by a separating hyperplane.
 In other words, given labeled training data (supervised learning), the algorithm outputs an optimal hyperplane which categorizes new examples.
 In two dimentional space this hyperplane is a line dividing a plane in two parts where in each class lay in either side.